dancesWithMachines/cz_turbo_theme/readme.md

 * League Spartan Bold - for text, looks similar enough to `x1000r/min` text on factory gauges.
 This is free equivalent of `Futura` family font, which I believe original author was inspired by too.

 Licenses for the fonts can be found in `COPYING.lib` file.

+## Downloading & Installing the Theme

+You can download the ZIP archive from the `Releases` tab on the right.
+Choose `cz_turbo_theme.zip`; this archive does not contain unnecessary raw files, so the size of the archive is marginally reduced.
+To install the theme, you can use the `Import Theme` function in the theme chooser.

 ## License
 All the files except font files are licensed under CC-BY license, meaning a credit must be given to the author.